sforesi/studio-app/README.md

 ### **Application Description & Overview**

 Music is an integral part of the way my family and I relate to one another.
 It's one of the strongest familial bonds that we have.
-Nearly everyone is a musician in my family and I've long been wanting to collaborate with one of my family member is a more professional capacity.
+Nearly everyone is a musician in my family and I've long been wanting to collaborate with one of my family members in a more professional capacity.

 My cousin is opening up a recording studio in Turin, Italy.
 As such I felt this was the perfect oppportunity to build something together.
 As of yet the app is very simple.
-With the functionality in large party being limited to adding rooms and equipment to the studio and assigning that equipment to specific rooms.
+With the functionality in large party being limited to adding rooms and equipment to the studio, and assigning that equipment to specific rooms.